sneaknz/imagefill/README.md

 # Imagefill plugin

 A plugin that will insert a random image from a specified set and resize it to fill the parent element.
+See an example at <a href="http://code.sneak.co.nz/imagefill/">http://code.sneak.co.nz/imagefill/</a>.

 ## Requirements